wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.5.1 =
+* fixed init code not executing WP FullCalendar integration in time
+* changed generation of WP_Rewrite rules for children of event post type to query the database directly rather than use get_posts
+* updated French translation
+* fixed mysql warning/error when creating events with a new location
+* changed default events widget format to use #_EVENTDATES
+* fixed google maps problem
+* fixed 5.5 bug where search attributes being included in pagination links when not necessary
+* fixed calendar not using ordering as per settings
+* fixed chronological ordering on calendars with long and all-day events
+* fixed geo.js not being overridable an overridable template file
+* fixed limit=0 being ignored in shortcodes and functions
+* fixed pagination being forced for categories_list shortcode regardless of attribute

 = 5.5 =
 * fixed different versions of http/https maps js libraries being called
 * added performance improvements to calendar queries and generation, speeding up calendars with many events per month